Im-Adams/Im-Adams/README.md

-- 👋 Hi, I’m @Im-Adams
+👋 Hi, I’m @Im-Adams
-- 👀 I’m interested in Android & IOS app developing
+- 🎓 I’m currently pursuing an MCA degree (3rd semester)
-- 🌱 I’m currently learning Flutter & UI/UX
+- 💻 I’m passionate about Java and Android app development
-- 💞️ I’m looking to collaborate on internship
+- 🌐 I have experience with web technologies
-- 📫 How to reach me Joseadams0816@gmail.com
+- 📬 You can reach me at Joseadams0816@gmail.com

 <!---
 Im-Adams/Im-Adams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.